-- Does not include SEO or advertising services.
+- Does not include advertising services.

+Additionally, we can create a staging copy of the website prior to rolling out major updates to ensure it all works, before making it live.
 Staging is a hidden copy of your website that is used with a temporary domain to view a fully functioning website.
 When a website needs a lot of updates, or major work, it is best practice to create a staging site to test and solve the problem behind the scenes instead of working directly on the live website.

 If you opt out of enrolling in a website maintenance plan, you can still get help with your website, but will pay on an hourly basis.
 It also makes it harder for your techs to work on the website, as outdated websites require more time to troubleshoot.
 The site could be malfunctioning because it needs updates, but just running all the updates at once can also break the site.
 So they would need to try and access a backup, and likely need to create a staging site to fix the problem which takes more time and access.